fbidu/ironhack-ci-class/prework-templates/lab-readme-template.md

 1. Fork this repo.
 2. Clone this repo.
+3. Add your instructor and the class graders as collaborators to your repository.
+If you are unsure who your class graders are, ask your instructor or refer to the day 1 slide deck.
+4. In the repository, create a Java project and add the code for the following prompts.

 ## Submission

-Once you finish the assignment, submit a URL link to your pull request in the field on Student Portal.
+Once you finish the assignment, submit a URL link to your repository or your pull request in the field on Student Portal.

 <br>